 - True Love Junai Monogatari:

-- If the Player Character is seeing both Mikae and Remi, he'll get the chance to date Remi on the 27th of September and Mikae on the 28th.
-If it happens, Mikae will believe he had sex with Remi (even if he didn't), she'll call him a bastard and leave in a huff, ruining the chances with her forever.
-Not only it's the only time the player gets directly punished for pursuing more than one girl, but properly romancing Mikae will explain why does she explode like that on the PC: she had liked the guy for years already and was getting ready to give him her own Love Confession, but the deal with Remi convinced her that he was stringing her along all the time.
+- If the Player Character is seeing both Mikae and Remi and has very high points with both girls, he'll get the chance to date Remi on the 27th of September and Mikae on the 28th.
+If it happens, Mikae will believe he had sex with Remi (even if he didn't), call him a bastard and leave in a huff, ruining the chances with her forever.
+Not only it's the only time the player gets directly punished for pursuing more than one girl, but properly romancing Mikae will explain why does she explode like that: she had liked the guy for years already and was getting ready to give him her own Love Confession, but the deal with Remi convinced her that he was stringing her along all the time (whether he was or not).

 - Parodied by CollegeHumor in "Breaking Dawn Cheating Outtakes", which satirizes the publicized affair Kristen Stewart had with one of her directors, and Robert Pattinson's expected reaction to this.